newrelic/newrelic-integration-e2e-action/README.md

 # newrelic-integration-e2e-action

-End to end testing for newrelic integrations to ensure the integrations are correctly executed by the agent, and the service metrics and entities are correctly sent to NROne.
+End to end testing action for New Relic integrations to ensure that:

+- The integrations are correctly executed by the agent.
+- The service metrics and entities are correctly sent to NROne.

 New Relic has two kinds of integrations:
 - Custom made integrations (e2e testing still not supported)